Skip to main content

 Another very common type of commercial liability coverage is professional liability, or errors and omissions insurance.
 E&O policies are essential for service professions like consulting where clients may act on your professional advice.

-Hiscox E&O policies generally start with limits of $250,000 up to $2 million.
-The minimum insurance in New York is $500,000 due to state regulations.
+Hiscox E&O policies generally have limits of $250,000 up to $5 million.

 The finer points of limits of liability can become quite complex, and it's important to have your specific policy explained to you by an expert who understands your needs and the details of the policy you've purchased.
 Whether you have commercial liability insurance already or you're looking to invest in a policy, the commercial insurance professionals at Hiscox can help you understand the best option for your needs, so reach out to them today.